Gender balance in politics

 What is the current gender balance among ministers?

-- Kemi Badenoch, secretary of state for business and trade and minister for women and equalities
+- Bridget Phillipson, education secretary and minister for women and equalities

-- Penny Mordaunt, leader of the House of Commons
+- Lucy Powell, leader of the House of Commons

 How has the gender balance among ministers changed over time?

-The first woman to become a cabinet minister was Margaret Bondfield, who served as minister for Labour between 1929 and 1931 during Ramsay Macdonald’s premiership.
+The first woman to become a cabinet minister was Margaret Bondfield, who served as minister of Labour between 1929 and 1931 during Ramsay Macdonald’s premiership.
 Tony Blair’s 1997 cabinet was the first to include more than two women simultaneously.
-6 Watson C, Uberoi E, Mutebi N, Bolton P, Danechi S, Women in Politics and Public Life, 2 March 2021, https://commonslibrary.parliament.uk/research-briefings/sn01250
+10 Watson C, Uberoi E, Mutebi N, Bolton P, Danechi S, Women in Politics and Public Life, 2 March 2021, commonslibrary.parliament.uk/research-briefings/sn01250

-The cabinet has at no point had gender parity.
-Its highest point was under Gordon Brown when, in 2008, 10 of the 28 ministers (36%) attending cabinet were women.
-The lowest proportion since 1997 was early in the coalition government when just four of 28, or 14%, of cabinet attendees were women.
-With the exception of the coalition government, when the number was lower, the number of women in cabinet since 1997 has generally been between 20% and 35% of attendees.
+Before 2024, the closest the cabinet had come to gender parity was under Gordon Brown when, in 2008, 10 of the 28 ministers (36%) attending cabinet were women.
+The lowest proportion since 1997 was early in the coalition government when just four out of 28 (14%) cabinet attendees were women.
+More than one-third of Liz Truss’ cabinet were women (35%), but this proportion fell to 29% upon Rishi Sunak’s entry into office.

-What is being done to achieve gender balance among ministers?
+What has been done to achieve gender balance among ministers?

-Former women ministers have spoken about the prejudices they have faced in the role.
-Jacqui Smith, the first woman home secretary reflected that after the 7/7 terrorist attack in London, “The thing that people most often said to me about my public performance that weekend was ‘You appeared… you seemed very calm and reassuring.’
+Former female ministers have spoken about the prejudices they have faced in the role.
+Jacqui Smith, the first woman to be home secretary, reflected that after the 7/7 terrorist attack in London, “The thing that people most often said to me about my public performance that weekend was ‘You appeared… you seemed very calm and reassuring.’
 Now there is a certain subtext there, which is ‘You were the first female home secretary and […] we partly thought you would go in, there would be a terror attack and you’d come out shouting ‘I can’t manage it, bring a man in’.”
-Since Smith’s tenure, three of the subsequent five home secretaries have been women.
+Since Smith’s tenure, half of the subsequent eight home secretaries have been women.

 Jo Swinson, who served as women and equalities minister during the coalition, spoke of the importance of representation and role models: “It’s not as if you can’t have a male role model, but it is just easier as a woman to look at other women.
 And, of course, there are not that many women minsters.”